 Sure, they got more hits, most of them resembling in pace and tone the pattern established on Name.
 Their biggest hit was Iris a song played by rock radio every other 15 minutes.
 And to be fair, it is a good song, but this was the point where the Goo Goo Dolls seemed to make it their goal in life to remain on the radio and become the Bon Jovi of alternative rock.
 And that’s fine if it’d your thing.
 It pays their bills, one would imagine.

 There was a bit of a vacuum in the market for rock bands equipped with material that could fill stadiums.
 Brit-pop and grunge had all but ended and were a little divisive to some music fans.
-Enter Coldplay, with new found inspiration from U2 like grandeur and the production credits of Brian Eno.
+Enter Coldplay, with newfound inspiration from U2 like grandeur and the production credits of Brian Eno.
 While their newer music is not terrible, it often feels created for the lowest common denominator.
 It’s music that will not piss anyone off and that radio stations have no problem playing.
-Add to that lyrical prowess of singer Chris Martin in the mega hit Clocks with inspiring lines like “You are, you are, you are , you are.”
-You are what?
-Like U2, Coldplay shows just how powerful pop rock can be when it’s supposed to contain and inspirational message that because it cannot be understood , can be universally relatable.
+Add to that lyrical prowess of singer Chris Martin in the mega-hit Clocks with inspiring lines like “You are, you are, you are, you are.”
+You are what?!
+Like U2, Coldplay shows just how powerful pop-rock can be when it’s supposed to contain an inspirational message that because it cannot be understood, it can be universally relatable.

 Cold War Kids

 A band currently enjoying a new life as an adult-oriented pop-rock group, Cold War Kids was the indie rock band that all other bands seemed to want to sound like for a while.
 The band drew inspiration from indie, garage rock, and classic Americana and were the darlings of the press before falling somewhat out of sight.
 With their new musical direction, Cold War Kids are planting their feet firmly (but politely) in adult contemporary territory.